unixorn/aws-lambda-list/Readme.md

 ## Frameworks

+* [apex](http://apex.run/) - Apex lets you use languages that are not natively supported by AWS Lambda, such as Golang, through the use of a Node.js shim injected into the build.
+A variety of workflow related tooling is provided for testing functions, rolling back deploys, viewing metrics, tailing logs, hooking into the build system and more.
 * [python-lambda](https://github.com/nficano/python-lambda) - A toolkit for developing and deploying serverless Python code in AWS Lambda.
 The Python-Lambda library takes away the guess work of developing your Python-Lambda services by providing you a toolset to streamline the annoying parts.

 ## Resources